Yanina Sokolova: Early career

 Yanina started her career in the press, she worked in the Zaporozhian publishing house "Telecity", where she wrote the column "Alone with...".

 In 2000, she worked as a correspondent for the newspaper "Zaporizhian Sich".
 At the age of 18, she trained on the Zaporozhian channel "TV5", and in 2001 she worked as a weather forecast presenter there.

 In 2003, Sokolova was the host of the program "All the money in the world" on the Luhansk regional TV channel "Lot TV".

 In 2004, she was an actress at the "Free Theatre" and "Dakh Theatre", at the same time she worked as a model and starred in films.

 2006–2017

-In 2006, Sokolova returned to television industry, she starting working as a presenter and journalist in the morning show "Morning on Inter".
+In 2006, Sokolova returned to television industry.
+She started working as a presenter and journalist in the morning show "Morning on Inter".
 In the same year, she began acting in films.
 In 2007–2008, Yanina Sokolova was the host and journalist of the program "Breakfast with 1+1".

 In 2009, she hosted the program "Morning on the Fifth" on Channel 5.

 Since 2011, she has worked as a host of the program "Cinema with Yanina Sokolova", "Time of News", and, since 2015, the program "Rendezvous" on Channel 5.
 This is a project of personal interviews with top politicians, businessmen, artists, etc.

 Yanina Sokolova is the founder of the school of screen arts "Screen School" and curator of the course "TV Presenter", within the "Screen School".